-Parameter Description FILE Specifies that Connect:Direct HP NonStop passes back the selected unformatted control block (CB) logging records.
-OUT=filename Specifies the file where Connect:Direct HP NonStop routes the output.
-PRint Specifies that Connect:Direct HP NonStop routes the output of the DISPLAY LOGGING command to the default printer.
+Parameter Description FILE Specifies that Sterling Connect:Direct for HP NonStop passes back the selected unformatted control block (CB) logging records.
+OUT=filename Specifies the file where Sterling Connect:Direct for HP NonStop routes the output.
+PRint Specifies that Sterling Connect:Direct for HP NonStop routes the output of the DISPLAY LOGGING command to the default printer.
 Printed output is in tabular format.